surveyjs/survey-library/docs/data-validation.md

 }
 ```

-You can also use the [`requiredIf`](https://surveyjs.io/Documentation/Library?id=Question#requiredIf) property to specify the required state dynamically based on a condition.
+If you want to specify the required state dynamically based on a condition, use the [`requiredIf`](https://surveyjs.io/Documentation/Library?id=Question#requiredIf) property.
 Refer to the following help topic for more information: [Conditional Visibility](/Documentation/Library?id=design-survey-conditional-logic#conditional-visibility).

 Other validators are implemented as JavaScript classes.
 You can create an object of a validator class and push it to a question's [`validators`](https://surveyjs.io/Documentation/Library?id=Question#validators) array.
 Set the `text` property in the class constructor if you want to override the default error message: